ietzel/dungeon-explorer/README.md

-Many thanks to Jevin, Roland, and the many others who have inspired this project!
+Many thanks to Larry, Liberty, Kian, Jevin, Roland, and the many others who have inspired this project!